 The Solvency II directive includes transitional measures to allow insurance and reinsurance undertakings time to adapt to the new regulations before they become fully applicable and smooth the financial impacts over time.
-CNP Partners is the only subsidiary to apply transitional measures for the calculation of technical reserves in its solo SFCR.
-However, the effect of these measures is not taken into account in determining the best estimate of the Group's insurance liabilities.
+The transitional measures concerning risk free rates and technical reserves have not been used by the Company to calculate best estimates of technical reserves.